 Give The Wreath A Good Once-Over

 Check for bare spots and fill in.
-Also, check for areas that are too heavily covered and take a few stems out.
+Also, check for areas that are too heavily covered and remove a few stems.

 Glue everything thing down.